flythereddflagg/flythereddflagg.github.io/python_book/docs/10-Better-String-Formatting.md

 1293.0

 Notice how this can be hard to read.
-Let's try printing them while up the decimals.
+Let's try printing them and lining up the decimals.
    7583
    -123
      23.000